angela-tam/octave_spm/README.md

 Authors: Angela Tam, Yasser Iturria-Medina, Pierre Bellec

+Current issues:
+* generating a new template is broken (i.e. pipeline will work if you provide a template and normalize new subjects to it)

 Please note that this repository is not under active maintenance at the moment.